 The new school year has begun.
 Heavy book bags, textbooks, lunch boxes, school supplies, and grades are the focus.
 Millions of students are waking up with different levels of trepidation about school.
 Will my teacher be nice and fair?
 Will I be liked and have friends?
 Will I look stupid?
 Will I know the answer when my teacher calls on me?
 Will I have enough time to do my assignments?
 Will I make good grades?
 Will I have a life anymore?
-Having researched and worked in conventional education as a teacher, administrator and a W.E.L.L.
-Coach for the past 25 years, I found that the level of stress students feel about school is extremely high.
+Having researched and worked in conventional education as a teacher, administrator and a Empowerment Coach for the past couple of decades, I found that the level of stress students feel about school is extremely high.
 And for the most part, the teachers and administrators stress levels are high too with all the pressure to do well on standardized testing and to graduate students to their next level.
-If I had to boil it down to two underlying questions that would tie the stress together for everyone, it would be – “Will I be good enough to be successful, and will I be liked and belong?”
+If I had to boil it down to two underlying questions that would tie the stress together for everyone, it would be – “Will I be good enough to be successful, and will I be liked for who I am and feel like I belong to a group?”

 The current educational system philosophy and structure was created over 150 years ago to mass educate large numbers of students in the same way to do the same types of jobs.
 Since then, volumes of research have been done that show what students really need to be successful and belong in our world today.
 Teachers and administrators who know this information struggle to implement it because they are afraid that if they don’t use their time to teach to the standardized testing information, their students will not do well, the school will not get their needed funding, and they will lose their jobs.
-(Funding, salaries and jobs are based on standardized test s).
-What I have found is the old, one-size fits all disempowering, conventional educational system that focuses on standardized testing is pretty much the underlying cause of stress and is doing way more harm than good.
+(Funding, salaries and jobs are based on standardized tests).
+What I have found is the old, one-size fits all, conventional educational system that focuses on grades and standardized testing and the feelings and beliefs that individuals have about these things, are pretty much the underlying cause of stress and is doing way more harm than good.
 Our young people are graduating from college not having the confidence and skills their employers say they need.
 This generation of students have gone to school to get good grades because they’ve been given the message loud and clear that this is the pathway to success.
 This is just not true and our students are paying the price for it emotionally, socially, physically and mentally.

-In my Empowerment Education research, I have cultivated over 25 Empowerment Education Principles of Success that serve as critical and effective strategies that teachers can use to help shift their classrooms into healthy and empowering environments so today’s students are getting what they need to thrive in school, career and life.
+In the Empowerment Education research, there are over 25 Empowerment Education Principles of Success that teachers can use to help shift their classrooms into healthy and empowering environments so today’s students are getting what they need to thrive in school, career and life.

 There is ONE foundational principle that leads all the others because it is the one the others depend on.
 This principle is CONNECTION and it is the key to building students’ capacities to be more confident, skillful and free to be themselves which are vital to being healthy, empowered and successful overall.